khushbu13/ny-articles-app/README.md

 This project is created as an assessment exercise to demonstrate the listing and details of most popular articles utilizing nytimes api.

+## Description

+The application shows list of popular articles as fetched by external api using set parameters.\
+Once you click on any item, it opens the detail page for that article showing some details for the article and a link to view the article in another tab.

 ## Available Scripts

 In the project directory, you can run: